-- BMM.HS.17.2.a Explain the roles and functions of individuals engaged in hospitality and event planning careers. - BMM.HS.17.2.b Identify opportunities for employment in hospitality and event planning. - BMM.HS.17.2.c Describe the working conditions of various careers in the hospitality and event planning industry. - BMM.HS.17.2.d Summarize education and training requirements for careers in hospitality and event planning. - BMM.HS.17.2.e Compare the relationship between the hospitality and event planning industry.
+BMM.HS.17.2.a Explain the roles and functions of individuals engaged in hospitality and event planning careers.

+- BMM.HS.17.2.c Describe the working conditions of various careers in the hospitality and event planning industry. - BMM.HS.17.2.d Summarize education and training requirements for careers in hospitality and event planning. - BMM.HS.17.2.e Compare the relationship between the hospitality and event planning industry.